This post may contain affiliate links. Please read our disclosure policy.

 “The children were nestled all snug in their beds; While visions of sugar plums danced in their heads…”

 But what exactly are sugar plums?
-This term dates back to the 1600s, and its definition has evolved over time.
-Originally, sugar plums referred to plums preserved with sugar.
-However, by the 16th century, the term expanded to encompass candies made from dried fruits and nuts.
+The term originated in the 1600s and has evolved significantly over the centuries.
+Originally, it referred to plums preserved with sugar—a method of extending the fruit’s shelf life.
+By the 16th century, the term expanded to include candies made from dried fruits and nuts, resembling the modern version we know today.

 RELATED: 15 Easy Dessert Recipes For One